tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

 output will have shape `[batch_size, x, y, z]`.
 The `capacity` argument controls the how long the prefetching is allowed to grow the queues.

+The returned operation is a dequeue operation and will throw `tf.errors.OutOfRangeError` if the input queue is exhausted.
+If this operation is feeding another input queue, its queue runner will catch this exception, however, if this operation is used in your main thread you are responsible for catching this yourself.

 *N.B.:* You must ensure that either (i) the `shapes` argument is passed, or (ii) all of the tensors in `tensor_list` must have fully-defined shapes. `ValueError` will be raised if neither of